dwave-examples/flow-shop-scheduling/README.md

 makespan improves the performance of the D-Wave sampler; however, if the upper bound is too low then the sampler may fail to find a feasible solution.

-## NL Model Overview
+## Nonlinear Model Overview
-The model for the Nonlinear solver is constructed using the [flow shop scheduling generator](https://docs.dwavequantum.com/en/latest/ocean/api_ref_optimization/generators.html#dwave.optimization.generators.flow_shop_scheduling) provided in ``dwave-optimization``.
+The model for the nonlinear solver is constructed using the [flow shop scheduling generator](https://docs.dwavequantum.com/en/latest/ocean/api_ref_optimization/generators.html#dwave.optimization.generators.flow_shop_scheduling) provided in ``dwave-optimization``.

 ### Problem Parameters

-- `processing_times`: an mxn array where processing_times[m, n] is the duration of job n on machine m.
+- `processing_times`: an `mXn` array where processing_times[m, n] is the duration of job n on machine m.

 ### Variables